pomerium/pomerium/docs/enterprise/concepts.md

 ---
 title: Concepts
 sidebarDepth: 2
-description: Learn how the Pomerium Enterprise Console works.
+description: Learn how the Pomerium Enterprise works.
 ---

 # Concepts

 ## Namespaces

-In the Pomerium Enterprise Console, a **Namespace** is a cornerstone organization unit.
+In Pomerium Enterprise, a **Namespace** is a cornerstone organization unit.
 They are container objects that behave similar to a unix directory structure.

 In each Namespace, administrators can create organizational units where users and groups can be added.
 Namespaces enable fine-grained role based access control and management.
 The structure and hierarchy of namespaces empower teams to self-service the routes and policies pertinent to them.
 Namespaces can can also be used to optionally or mandatorily inherit from their parent permission or policies.